feateq/feateq.github.io/_posts/2025-04-12-post2-mohrs-circle.md

 %..........................................................................
 </code></pre>

-$$
+$
 [\sigma] = \begin{bmatrix} 208.8 & 0 & 0 \\ 0 & 92.7 & 0 \\ 0 & 0 & 68.4 \end{bmatrix}
-$$
+$

 The resulting plot is shown below.
 Note that in this case, the principal directions are aligned with the coordinate axes, as the stress tensor has been transformed into the eigenbasis.

 ![blog_post_images](/post_imgs/post2_img2.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

-You are encouraged to modify the normal direction to observe how the normal and shear stresses vary.
+You are encouraged to modify the normal direction inputs and re-run the code to observe how the normal and shear stresses vary.
 For example, if the traction vector is calculated along a unit direction such as {0.4718 ,0.7334, 0.4894} in the standard basis, the shear stress on the plane would be zero, and the traction vector {T} would be aligned with the surface normal.

 <pre><code>
 %INPUTS....................................................................